ucsp09/CHTML/README.md

               }
        5.View the test.cpp file in test folder for further clarity.
        6.A html file will be automatically created in your folder.Open it with any web browser.
-       7.For list of functions available view the api.txt in api folder.
+       7.For list of functions available view the api.md in api folder.